Shreyas-s14/251-Algorithms/README.md

 # 251-Algorithms
- The programa for the algorithms learnt along with the course at my University
+ The programs for the algorithms learnt along with the course at my University